is one of only four lawyers

 By contrast, with certain exceptions, a license revocation is not for a fixed time period, and does not end automatically.
 Rather, a license revocation is for a minimum time period, which will never, ever end until, among other things, you both (a) submit a reapplication to DMV with the appropriate reapplication fee, and (b) submit adequate proof to DMV that you have completed all required alcohol and/or drug treatment.
 In addition, when you reapply following a license revocation, DMV will conduct a review of your driving record, and will deny your application if, among other things, your driving record contains too many “negative units” (you accumulate a certain number of negative units for each conviction of a moving violation), or you have been convicted multiple times in the past of alcohol- and drug related offenses.

-To be eligible for a conditional license, you must, among other things, be eligible for, and participate in, the Drinking Driver Program (“DDP”), and not have any VTL § 1192 convictions within the past 5 years.
+To be eligible for a conditional license, you must, among other things, be eligible for, and participate in, the Impaired Driver Program (“IDP”), and not have any VTL § 1192 convictions within the past 5 years.

-The DDP is comprised of 7 sessions.
+The IDP is comprised of 7 sessions.
 The sessions are held once a week, and last between 2 to 3 hours — for a total of 16 hours.
-The DDP addresses traffic safety issues and how the consumption of alcohol and drugs relates thereto.
+The IDP addresses traffic safety issues and how the consumption of alcohol and drugs relates thereto.

 Most people convicted of an alcohol-related offense are sentenced to attend a Victim Impact Panel.
 This is a program in which presentations are made concerning the harm caused by, and the impact of, driving while intoxicated.
 The presentations are generally made by people who have lost friends and/or family members as a result of alcohol- or drug-related accidents.